-- Go back to the FAFSA4caster and compare your estimated aid with the total cost of attendance for your desired school.
+- Know the total cost of attendance for your desired school.
 Remember, though, that the total cost of attendance is an estimate.
 Be prepared for differences in the actual cost, especially when it comes to items such as housing and books, Montez advises.
 And aid packages will probably change each year as well.
 Students may receive more or less aid as sophomores than they did as freshmen.

 - Be ready when the FAFSA is released Oct.
 1. As soon as possible after that, complete and submit it at fafsa.gov, along with any other financial aid application your chosen schools may require.
 “You should never pay anyone to help you fill out this application,” Montez stresses.
 “If you need help, there are nonprofit organizations, schools and colleges that can help.”

 The following information comes straight from the FAFSA website:

 State deadlines: If you plan to go to college in the fall, your state financial aid deadline is probably going to be between March and May, though some states request that you submit your FAFSA as soon as possible after Oct.
 1. So in that case, if you planned to start college in the fall, you’d fill out your FAFSA nearly a year ahead of time.
 The FAFSA site at fafsa.gov lists many state deadlines and tells you how to find yours if it’s not listed.